February 1. Today's Birthdays

 Born in today’s Atyrau is the graduate of the Teacher’s training Institute, Political Science and Management Institute, Oil and Gas Institute.

-Umutkan Munalbayeva (1959) is the director general of the National Academic Library of Kazakhstan in Nur-Sultan.
+Umutkan Munalbayeva (1959) is the director general of the National Academic Library of Kazakhsta in Nur-Sultan.

 Born in Almaty region is the graduate of the Issyk Teacher’s Training College, Kirgiz State University.